usnistgov/ndn-dpdk/docs/hardware.md

 Due to kernel limitation, MTU is limited to about 3300 octets; setting an unacceptable MTU causes port activation failure.

 During net\_af\_xdp activation, the Ethernet adapter is configured to have only 1 RX channel and RX-VLAN offload is disabled, and then an XDP program is loaded.
-The XDP program recognizes NDN over Ethernet, and NDN over IPv4/IPv6 + UDP on port 6363; it does not recognize VXLAN or other UDP ports.
+The XDP program recognizes NDN over Ethernet and NDN over IPv4/IPv6 + UDP on port 6363; it does not recognize VXLAN or other UDP ports.
 If you need VXLAN, you can create a kernel interface with `ip link add` command, and create the face on that network interface.

 The **net\_af\_packet** driver uses AF\_PACKET sockets.